rodekruis/espocrm-template-pam/README.md

 **People Affected Management (PAM)** is a data management solution based on EspoCRM for humanitarian organizations to manage the data of the people they serve.

 #### Why PAM?
 Management of people's personal information is a critical aspect of humanitarian work.
 It is essential to have a system that is **secure**, **easy to use**, **fast to set up**, and **customizable** to the needs of your organization.
 PAM is designed to meet these requirements.
+PAM offers:
+* A generic data model defining basic data tables and their relationships​
+* A simple layout for ease of use​
+* Standard user roles to control access down to individual records and fields​
+* Workflows that automate operational processes​
+* Integrations with other tools, such as Kobo

 #### Why EspoCRM?
 [EspoCRM](https://www.espocrm.com/) is an open-source data management system.
 It is highly customizable, directly from the user interface.
 It is free to use, lightweight, and has a large, supportive user community.
 For more information, visit the [EspoCRM Documentation](https://docs.espocrm.com/) and [510's EspoCRM knowledge base](https://github.com/rodekruis/EspoCRM-knowledge-base/wiki).